 By now, the MIRV warheads are screaming out of space at velocities many times the speed of sound.
 As luck would have it, one of them has malfunctioned, soon to crash into a hillside almost harmlessly.
 It is about 7:30pm in Tehran.
 The calls to sunset prayers have finished.
 Families are sharing dinner, discussing what they know about the airline situation from their censored media.
 Nobody believes the regime’s denials of responsibility; most are appalled by the situation, although some are convinced the “airliner” was actually full of spies.
 Young couples furtively meet in parks and alleyways.
 Children are called in by their mothers.

 He briefly considers calling his defense minister.
 But to what end?
 Then, there is nothing.
 There is no time to even register pain, let alone shock.
-The Iranian president’s life is finished in less time than it takes for a signal from his eyeballs to register in his brain’s occipital lobe.
+The Supreme Leader’s life is finished in less time than it takes for a signal from his eyeballs to register in his brain’s occipital lobe.
 Later, as the cliche goes, they will say he was one of the lucky ones.

 Within seconds of each other, seven detonations of almost incomprehensible power and light explode in and around Tehran.
 Tens of thousands of people die as instantly as the Iranian President; many times more than that, unfortunately for them, would survive but a few minutes longer.
 Incredible booms rip across the sky.
 Buildings collapse in front of the shockwaves like they were built of wet cardboard; many who were not instantly vaporized are pummeled to death by falling debris.
 Electrical devices and stations in a wide area short out.
 Seven firestorms then begin to engulf the remains of Tehran, gashing furiously through ancient and modern districts alike, merging and disrupting with each other.
 Most of those that had survived the initial blast are now simply incinerated.
 Some of them, instantly.
 The majority, not so much.
 Those fortunate(?) enough to be some distance from all of the sites had just enough time to attempt to find some kind of cover.
 Many thousands more soon perish from secondary fires and building collapses.
 In the coming days, more would succumb to disease, thirst, and radiation sickness.